 - Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - You may ask your PCP to recommend specialists and other network providers or you may search them out on your own.
 If you are uncertain as to whether the provider participates with our plan, call Customer Service (phone numbers are on the back of this document) or go to prioritymedicare.com and use our Find a Doctor tool.
 Remember that when you use in-network providers, you will pay less.
-When you use out-of-network providers, you may pay a deductible and you could pay a higher cost share for the same service.
+When you use out-of-network providers, you will not be covered.

-Prior authorization requirements may apply for some services whether obtained innetwork or out-of-network.
+Prior authorization requirements may apply for some in-network services.
 See Chapter 4, Section 2.1, for details about the services that require prior authorization.
 Prior authorization decisions are made by Priority Health Medicare and other delegated entities.
 To obtain prior authorization, you or your provider should contact Priority Health Medicare.
 You may contact Customer Service at 888.389.6648, option 3 to learn more about prior authorization requirements and how to ask for prior authorization of a service.

 It is important to know what Medicare will or will not cover.
 Be sure to ask your innetwork provider if a service is covered.
 Providers should tell you verbally when Medicare does not cover a service.